danielhros/lora-application-server/README.md

 cd /etc/nginx/sites-available/
 ```

 Create config file.
 You can name it as you whish.
-Good practice is to name it int the same way as your DNS address is.
+Good practice is to name it the same way as your DNS address is.
 In our case, it is `lora.fiit.stuba.sk`.

 ```shell
 touch lora.fiit.stuba.sk